Laurent Fignon: 1987 and 1988: return to the top

-1989: losing by 8 seconds
+1989: losing by eight seconds

 In 1989, Fignon overtook Sean Kelly as leader of the UCI Road World Rankings.
 That season included a win at Milan–San Remo and the Giro d'Italia.
 During the Giro he defeated Flavio Giupponi, Erik Breukink and defending champion Andrew Hampsten.
 Fignon seized the Maglia Rosa on stage 14 and held it for the remainder of the race; he also won stage 20.

 In the 1989 Tour de France, 1988 winner Pedro Delgado was the big favourite, with Fignon, Stephen Roche, and Erik Breukink listed together as top contenders.
-After Delgado inexplicably was nearly three minutes late for the start of the prologue time trial, the race was open to all contenders, and ended up a battle between Greg LeMond and Fignon.
+After Delgado was nearly three minutes late for the start of the prologue time trial, the race ended up a battle between Greg LeMond and Fignon.
 LeMond won a minute in the time trial in stage five, using aerobars which enabled a new and more aerodynamic riding position (also known as tri-bars as they had previously only been used in triathlons), a new type of teardrop-shaped aerodynamic helmet in the time trials and a rear disc wheel, Fignon used normal road handlebars and a bicycle with both front and rear disc wheels, which left him more affected by cross winds.
-LeMond led the general classification after that stage by 5 seconds.
+LeMond led the general classification after that stage by five seconds.
 In the tenth stage, Fignon beat LeMond by 12 seconds, and became the new leader, 7 seconds ahead of LeMond.
 In the time trial of stage 15, LeMond again won time on Fignon, and took back the leading position.
 Fignon came back by dropping LeMond on Alpe d'Huez, taking back the lead, and after he won alone at Villard-de-Lans the next day, the margin was 50 seconds.